Madera County

 Core Values

 Probation is one component of a complex system of justice.
-The citizens have given the system as a whole the responsibility of protecting them from harm by criminal offender And this decree has been enforced by the legislature which has statutorily identified the system's prime responsibility as holding our citizens safe from criminal harm.
+The citizens have given the system as a whole the responsibility of protecting them from harm by criminal offender This decree has been enforced by the legislature which has statutorily identified the system's primary responsibility to keep our citizens safe from criminal harm.

 Our mission as Probation Officers is to serve the citizenry of Madera County by discharging the duties assigned us by California statutes.
 Since these duties are many and varied, our mission is multiple.